The Innocents (2006/Rev. 2018)

 HISTORY OF THE PROJECT:

-The Innocents was originally conceived as a performance art piece in collaboration with Cincinnati director Michael Burnham and a group of actors from Cincinnati College-Conservatory of Music Drama Program, which complemented an exhibition of photography by Taryn Simon, The Innocents, at the Cincinnati Contemporary Art Center.
+The Innocents was originally conceived by Allen Otte and John Lane as a performance art piece in collaboration with Cincinnati director Michael Burnham and a group of actors from Cincinnati College-Conservatory of Music Drama Program, which complemented an exhibition of photography by Taryn Simon, The Innocents, at the Cincinnati Contemporary Art Center.

 In the year 2000, photographer Taryn Simon traveled across the US photographing and interviewing individuals who had been wrongly convicted and served time for crimes they did not commit.
 The individuals photographed were exonerated through DNA evidence, some after serving as many as 18 years in prison.
 In most cases, mistaken identification was the primary cause of the wrongful convictions.
 Simon photographed the men at sites thathad particular significance to their conviction: the scene of the crime, arrest, or the scene of the alibi.
 The Innocents, which is the resulting collection of photographs, have been exhibited internationally and featured in numerous publications, including The New York Times Magazine, and Vanity Fair.
 In these photographs Simon confronts technology's ability to blur truth and fiction.
 In the cases and subsequent lives of the Innocents, this quality of technology had profound consequences.

 The enormity and weight of the images and words of those individuals compelled us to create and to perform...